-For RY 2024, the Portal provides a readmissions summary workbook that contains: a) the normative values; b) full base period CY 2018 readmission results under v39 (may vary over time; see Appendix B for details); c) CY 2018 to CY 2022 year-to-date improvement (by payer); and d) the readmission rate adjusted for out-of-state readmissions (updated semi-annually), which is used for attainment.
+For RY 2025, the Portal provides a readmissions summary workbook that contains: a) the normative values; b) full base period CY 2018 readmission results under v40 (may vary over time; see Appendix B for details); c) CY 2018 to CY 2023 year-to-date improvement (by payer); and d) the readmission rate adjusted for out-of-state readmissions (updated quarterly), which is used for attainment.
 The summary report will also contain a calculation sheet and the improvement and attainment revenue adjustment scales.
 A separate disparity gap summary report will also be posted, which contains a tab with the calculated disparity gap and improvement overtime, as well as tabs providing the readmission rate by the PAI components (e.g., for Medicaid and non-Medicaid).
+We expect this workbook will be available on the CRS Portal early April 2023.